wdd614/3DSRCNN-pytorch/README.md

 ## How to  find our network
 `3dsrcnn.py` This program is a structure for building a network.  ``
 ## Automatically Reconstruct and calculate PSNR
-Because our validation dataset is very complex which contains 5 sets, each set contains x2, x3, x4 scale.
+Because our validation dataset is very complex which contains 5 sets of CT images, each set contains x2, x3, x4 scale.
 What's more, we need to calculate PSNR of every Epoch.
 We provided automatically executing script.

 Note that you must specify path to low resoluiton images(inter_path)